omega8cc/security_review/README.txt

-Growing Venture Solutions, the provider of this module, offers detailed, targetted security review and support for Drupal websites and can be contacted on our website at http://growingventuresolutions.com or via email at contact@growingventuresolutions.com
+Growing Venture Solutions, the provider of this module, offers detailed, targetted security review and support for Drupal websites and can be contacted at http://growingventuresolutions.com or via email at contact@growingventuresolutions.com

 You can read more about our Drupal security review service at